GabLeRoux/gableroux.com/content/friends.md

 ---
-layout: page
-title: Friends
+title: "Friends"
-permalink: /friends/
-group: "navigation"
-description: Links to places or companies I like
+description: "Links to places or companies I like"
 ---

 <div class="row">